Mikkelmbk/hr-api-helper/README.md

 Once git fetch has been executed you will have the local repository you are working in, and a copy of the current state of the remote repository, this is when you can see if your local EXISTING branches are behind the remote branches (if so you can checkout the branch and perform a git pull to get up to date with that particular remote branch).
 If you have a remote branch with no equivalent local branch, you can make a local branch and switch to it, then execute git pull origin/BRANCH-NAME

-Notes for future tabs in the hr-api-helper. how to find data stored for tracking user: https://addwish.com/api/v1/tracking/bias?websiteUuid=websiteUuid-indsættes-her&hello_retail_id=trackingUserId-indsættes-herFeedback from beta testing:

-feedback provided:
-- The current iteration of escaping spaces are wrong, this needs to be looked at. (space = %20 | & = %26)
-- CrawledData fields does not currently accept space values, adjust validation for these.